 The longer it sits, the more the fruit infuses into the water, and the greater the benefit.

 If you prefer not to have fruit in your glass of water, pitchers are available like this one shown, where you place the fruit in a tube with holes in it.
 The water gets infused but when you pour the water, the fruit (and ice if you’d like) stays in the tube and doesn’t end up in your glass.
-Personally, I like the fruit in my glass, but when serving infused water to guests, I would use a pitcher or dispenser that prevents the fruit from coming out.
+Personally, I like the fruit in my glass, but when serving infused water to guests, I would use a pitcher or dispenser that prevents the fruit from coming out into your glass when you pour.